AnriB/db_workspace/README.md

 # db_workspace
-Terraform module that provisions a DataBricks workspace
+Terraform module that provisions an Azure DataBricks workspace with basic user management.